bertassi/netcrowd/README.md

 # How to Cite this Source Code (APA Style)

-Bertassi, E (2019) Netcrowd - A Multi-Agent-Based Simulator of a Microtask Crowdsourcing Platform (Version 1.0) [Source Code].
+Bertassi, E. (2019) Netcrowd - A Multiagent-Based Simulator of a Microtask Crowdsourcing Platform (Version 1.0) [Source Code].
 Retrieved from https://github.com/bertassi/netcrowd.